aristaiberia/acb21/EOS weather/README.md

 Once both files are in the right place you should restart ConfigAgent.
 One way to do it is by running ```bash sudo killall ConfigAgent```

+The original locations.json file can be downloaded [here](http://bulk.openweathermap.org/sample/city.list.json.gz) or you can use the locations.json file in this repo that has removed locations with unicode chars.

 To use the [Openweather API](https://openweathermap.org/api) you should create a free acount.

 With EOS weather you will have some new CLI commands, like ```management weather``` and ```show weather```: